chaaz/versio/docs/chains.md

 ## The Solution

-If you're managing your release via Versio, then you can list explicit dependencies between the projects, so that all versions get automatically updated during the same release.
+If you're managing your monorepo via Versio, then you can list explicit dependencies between the projects, so that all versions get automatically updated during the same release.
+This is called **version chaining**.

 Here's a snippet from `.versio.yaml` that has version chaining: